Victor-HCC/solvdhw/personal-project/documentation.md

 ### /api/v1/admin/leave-requests/:id

-- POST `/api/v1/admin/leave-requests/:id` - Approve or reject a leave request.
+- PATCH `/api/v1/admin/leave-requests/:id` - Approve or reject a leave request.
   -  Server should answer with response 200 and the the updated leave request.

 #### Example of request